-The final step in the development of the inventory is the disaggregation of the country-level emission totals to the African gridded domain at 0.1 $^{\circ} \times 0.1$ $^{\circ}$ latitude-longitude resolution using appropriate spatial proxies for each sector.
-Three types of geographical information system (GIS) datasets at a resolution of $0.1^{\circ} \ge 0.1^{\circ}$ are used here for disaggregation: (1) 2010 population density given by CIESIN (Gridded Population of the World Future

-- 200 Estimate: GPWFE); (2) African country road networks based on gridded emission files from EDGAR traffic inventory (Janssens-Maenhout et al., 2011); (3) African power plant networks given by Africa infrastructure (https://powerafrica.opendataforafrica.org/).
-These spatial allocation proxies are used as followed: (1) road networks for road traffic emissions, (2) geographical coordinates of power plants for energy production emissions, - 205 (3) population density grid for residential combustion sources, industries and waste burning.
+The final step in the development of the inventory is the disaggregation of the country-level emission totals to the African gridded domain at $0.1^{\circ} \times 0.1^{\circ}$ latitude-longitude resolution using appropriate spatial proxies for each sector.
+Three types of geographic information system (GIS) datasets at a resolution of $0.1^{\circ} \times 0.1^{\circ}$ are used here for disaggregation: (1) 2010 population density given by the Center for International Earth Science Information Network (CIESIN; Gridded Population of the World Future Estimate: GPWFE), (2) African country road networks based on gridded emission files from EDGAR traffic inventory (Janssens-Maenhout et al., 2011) and (3) African power plant networks given by Africa infrastructure (https://powerafrica.opendataforafrica. org/, last access: 19 July 2021).
+These spatial allocation proxies are used as follows: (1) road networks are used for road traffic emissions; (2) geographical coordinates of power plants are used for energy production emissions; and (3) the population density grid is used for residential combustion sources, industries and waste burning.
 In the future, we plan to use gridded rural and urban population densities to better disaggregate waste burning and residential emissions in Africa.